Below are a curated list of resources. Please feel free to suggest an additional resource using the form below.

 - Icelandic Made Easi(er) – A collection of articles written in English explaining various aspects of the language.

-Mobile Applications
+Mobile Applications and helpful websites

 - ÍTM App (ios)